 Pony trekking is possible and there are endless opportunities for fishing.
 For the adventurous there is rock climbing, canoeing and diving.
 Unlimited scope exists for hill walking, bird watching, and observing seals and other wildlife.

-Why not take the ferry over to Raasay (which you can see from our cottage) or even explore the Outer Hebrides on a day trip from Uig.
+Why not take the ferry over to Raasay (which you can see from our cottage) and visit the new whisky distillery?
+Alternatively, explore the Outer Hebrides on a day trip from Uig.

 All of this and more is within easy access of Taigh Uilleam.
 All you have to do is come and enjoy your stay.